kansal-tushar/JavaScriptProjects/README.md

 # JavaScriptProjects
+These are two simple JavaScript-based projects: (1) Digital Clock (2) To Dos List
 # Digital Clock
 This is a JavaScript-based project for showing the current date and time on a browser's web page.
 # To Dos List